2026-pwr-sl/The-Last-Slice-python/README.md

 ### Thank you for visiting our project!
-Created by Team The Last Slice
+Created by Team "The Last Slice"